anaclumos/extracranial/Research/pages/Migrating Project Aldehyde to FlightControl (February 2024).md

 <figcaption>

-I love the random Spaceship design!
+I love the Spaceship design!
 Please take a look at their [designs](https://www.overnice.com/case/product-for-flightcontrol).

 </figcaption>